Vindicta-Team/External-Faction-Example/README.md

 - `mod.cpp`
 - `addon\config.cpp`

 Edit `PBO_FILE_NAME.txt`.
-Its content must contain a proper string without spaces or weird characters and without a newline at the end.
+Its content must contain a proper string without spaces or 'weird' characters and without a newline at the end.
 It also must be unique as it will be PBO file name loaded by Arma.

-## 3. Provide faction description and loadouts
+## 3. Add faction and loadouts

+### Edit config.cpp

 Open `addon\config.cpp`.
 You will see something like this:
 ```